KungPhoo/ba67-basic/readme.md

 replaces them with the correct line numbers.

-In order to provide a label, just use a line with a `REM` comment, that only includes the label sourraounded by two minus characters like this:
+In order to provide a label, just use a line with a `REM` comment, that only includes the label surrounded by two minus characters like this:
 ```
 REM --LABEL--